 - Wrongful death

-If the patient suffers death as a result of the surgeon’s cosmetic surgery malpractice, the patient’s family may be entitled to some amount of compensation.
+If the patient suffers death as a result of the surgeon’s medical malpractice, the patient’s family may be entitled to some amount of compensation.

 In cases of medical negligence or failure to act due to malicious intent, punitive damages may also be awarded to punish the defendant and deter other practitioners from committing similar offences.